September 9, 2024

 Maturity Models Limitations: Available Models Don’t Have All the Answers Yet

 All these models sound great.
-And actually, they are quite successful, as many companies use them to measure their maturity curves.
+And, actually, they are quite successful—many companies use them to measure their maturity and growth.
 However, they have some limitations.

 The main issues with current models is that they: